Redocly/redocly-cli/docs/commands/bundle.md

 dist/museum.json
 </pre>

-It's also possible to bundle multiple APIs by specifying the `output` fields in the `apis` section of your Redocly configuration file.
+You can specify the default `output` location for a bundled API in the `apis` section of your Redocly configuration file.
+This is especially useful when bundling multiple APIs.

 ```yaml
 apis: